What is the Ketogenic Diet?

 271.90 / 4 (4 kcal equals 1g of protein) = 67.97g

-Using the Ketogenic Calculator will enable you to work out how many calories you should be consuming each day and what grams of each macronutrient you should be consuming to ensure your body will enter a state of ketosis.
-It is important to remember that as your weight and age changes that you will need to adjust your eating to ensure you are maintaining your calorific and keto goals.
+Using the Ketogenic Calculator will enable you to work out how many calories you should be consuming each day.
+It also tells you how much of each macronutrient you should consume to remain in ketosis.
+It is important to remember to adjust your eating should your weight change and grow older.
+This will ensure you are maintaining your calorific and keto goals.